 - Cats prefer to be private when ‘doing their business’.
 Find an appropriate and secluded spot that’s not in a busy area of the home.
-We do not advise a hallway or other such frequently travelled area.
-A room that’s not frequently utilised every day is ideal, such as a laundry room (maybe look into scented litter if this idea puts you off).
+We do not advise a hallway or other such frequently traveled area.
+A room that’s not frequently utilized every day is ideal, such as a laundry room (maybe look into scented litter if this idea puts you off).

-- For the sake of you and your cat, we recommend not to keep a dirty litter box too close to cat food.
+- For the sake of you and your cat, we recommend not keeping a dirty litter box too close to cat food.
 You don’t want potential nasties from cat poop contaminating their dinner and becoming a danger to cat health.